rogerjbos/subscanr/README.md

 ```

 The vignette folder has an example of pulling in some DEX Swaps data from the Karura endpoint.
 This example also uses the [cryptor](https://github.com/rogerjbos/cryptor) R package to get pricing from [CoinGecko](https://www.coingecko.com/en) since the Subscan pricing is not available yet.

+If you have any comments or feedback on the package, please contact me at roger [dot] bos [at] gmail [dot] com.